Urban area: United Kingdom

-New Zealand

-Statistics New Zealand defines urban areas in New Zealand, which are independent of any administrative subdivisions and have no legal basis.
-There are four classes of urban area: major urban areas (population 100,000+), large urban areas (population 30,000-99,999), medium urban areas (population 10,000-29,999) and small urban areas (population 1000-9,999).
-As of 2021, there are 7 major urban areas, 13 large urban areas, 22 medium urban areas and 136 small urban areas.
-Urban areas are reclassified after each New Zealand census, so population changes between censuses does not change an urban area's classification.

 North America

 Canada

 According to Statistics Canada, an urban area in Canada is an area with a population of at least 1,000 people where the density is no fewer than 400 /km2.
 If two or more urban areas are within 2 km of each other by road, they are merged into a single urban area, provided they do not cross census metropolitan area or census agglomeration boundaries.

 In the Canada 2011 Census, Statistics Canada redesignated urban areas with the new term "population centre"; the new term was chosen in order to better reflect the fact that urban vs. rural is not a strict division, but rather a continuum within which several distinct settlement patterns may exist.
 For example, a community may fit a strictly statistical definition of an urban area, but may not be commonly thought of as "urban" because it has a smaller population, or functions socially and economically as a suburb of another urban area rather than as a self-contained urban entity, or is geographically remote from other urban communities.
 Accordingly, the new definition set out three distinct types of population centres: small (population 1,000 to 29,999), medium (population 30,000 to 99,999) and large (population 100,000 or greater).
 Despite the change in terminology, however, the demographic definition of a population centre remains unchanged from that of an urban area: a population of at least 1,000 people where the density is no fewer than 400 persons per km2.